Community Fruit Trees

 Why do we need Community Fruit Trees?

 Everyone deserves fresh fruit, but millions of US Americans live in food deserts (more aptly titled food apartheid) with limited access to local produce.
 Grocery store fruit typically arrives from across the country and around the world via fossil fuel-powered transportation, causing harm to the environment.
-These fruits are also picked unripe, which hinders peak flavor and nutrition.
-We hope to inspire and empower people across the nation to plant thousands of fruit trees.
+These fruits are also generally picked unripe, which hinders peak flavor and nutrition.
 Food doesn’t have to come from the store.
 It can grow freely and abundantly all around us!

 Where can the trees be planted?

-Highly accessible locations – residential front yards and businesses with access from a public sidewalk, in the medians between streets and sidewalk, at schools, in public parks, in churchyards, and along bike trails.
+We often focus on highly accessible locations – residential front yards and businesses with access from a public sidewalk, in the medians between streets and sidewalk, at schools, in public parks, in churchyards, and along bike trails to name a few places.
+But we welcome trees to be planted anywhere that they serve the people and Earth!

 Planting on the median between the street and sidewalk: